swift-nav/pings/README.md

 # [pings][pings]

 Collection of networking ping utilities for monitoring NTRIP.
-These utilities use the same libraries and mechanisms as the Piksis.
+This utility uses the same libraries and mechanisms as the Piksis.
+An alternate version with pre-built binaries is available in the [ntripping](https://github.com/swift-nav/ntripping) project.

 [![pings][pings-img]][pings]